intergrals/Catch-of-the-Day/readme.md

 - 23/05/2019: Created fish form and handle submission of info to a class 2 layers up.
 - 23/05/2019: Made button to load sample fishes to fish list.
 - 23/05/2019: Displaying fish picture and info on left component.
+- 23/05/2019: Made "add to cart" button actually add fish to order.

 ## Useful Notes